PopovEvgeniy/grpdecompiler/readme.txt

 Source code

 The code was compiled under Open Watcom.
-But you can compile it under any modern C compiler.
+But you can compile it with any modern C compiler.
-The source code can be compiled for a wide range of operating systems, but you need to create a makefile or build script by yourself.
+The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.

 Install and uninstall under Linux